 To make mamidikaya pappu I have followed the traditional method by pressure cooking all the ingredients at one shot.
 Then tempering it.
 We cook the mango with skin as most of the flavor comes from the skin of the mango.

-How to make mamidikaya pappu or mango dal recipe
+How to make mamidikaya pappu

 1. You can use a single variety of dal or mixed varieties like moong dal, toor dal.
 I used moong dal and toor dal in equal quantities.
 Wash dal thoroughly till the water runs clear.
 Drain off the water and add chopped mango, green chilies and salt.
+You don’t need to peel the mango.
+The peel gives a very good mango flavor to the dal.
+Gently scrub the mango with some salt and rinse well.
+Then chop to pieces.

 2. Pour water and pressure cook for 2 to 3 whistles or you can cook in a pot till soft.